-Experts "stage" any cancers they find -- a process to see how far the cancer has spread.
+Experts "stage" any cancers they find -- a process to see how far the disease has spread.
 Higher stages mean you have a more serious case of cancer.
 Tumor size doesn’t always make a difference.
 Staging also helps your doctor decide what type of treatment you get.

 Stage II -- Cancer has grown into or through the outermost layer of the colon or rectum.

-Can Surgery Help Me?
+Can Surgery Help?

 Surgery has a very high cure rate in the early stages of colorectal cancer.
 In all but the last stage, doctors remove the tumors and surrounding tissue.
 If they are big, your doctor may need to take out an entire piece of your colon or rectum.
-If the cancer affects your liver, lungs, or other organs, surgery probably won’t cure you.
-But it may help reduce your symptoms.
+If the disease affects your liver, lungs, or other organs, surgery probably won’t cure you.
+But it may help ease your symptoms.

 Fighting Advanced Cancer